UnityOfFairfax/selenium-wiki/Python-Bindings.md

    assert something is True
 ```

-All of the same arguments from pytest's [xfail mark](http://docs.pytest.org/en/latest/skipping.html#mark-a-test-function-as-expected-to-fail) are available to these extended marks.
+All of the same arguments from `pytest`'s [xfail mark](http://docs.pytest.org/en/latest/skipping.html#mark-a-test-function-as-expected-to-fail) are available to these extended marks.
 Wherever possible you should provide a `reason` with a reference to the raised issue/bug.
 If the test raises an unexpected exception you should also provide the `raises` argument, as this will still cause a failure if the test starts failing for another reason.

 If the expected failure is dependent on the platform, you should also include the `condition` argument so that the test will be allowed to pass on other environments.
 For example, to mark a test as expected to fail when run against Firefox on macOS: